sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : The task by which a discovered target endpoint is classified.
 Endpoint classification requires guidance in the form of an endpoint profile, discovery results and potentially collection results.
 Types, classes or the characteristics of an individual target endpoint are defined via endpoint profiles.

+Endpoint Label:

+: In a SACM domain, every endpoint can be identified by an endpoint label.
+There are two prominent uses of endpoint labels in a SACM domain: to identify SACM components and to identify Target Endpoints.
+Both endpoint labels can be used in SACM content or in content metadata:

+: SACM Components are identified by: SACM component label / Data Origin

+: Target Endpoints are identified by: TE label / Data Source

+: An endpoint label is expressed as an artificially created ID that references a distinct set of identifying attributes (Target Endpoint Identifier).
+A target endpoint label is unique in a SACM domain and created by a SACM component that provides the appropriate function as a capability.

-Endpoint Management Capability:
+Endpoint Management Capabilities:

-: An enterprise IT capability managing endpoint identity, endpoint information, and associated metadata on an ongoing basis.
+: An enterprise IT department's ability to manage endpoint identity, endpoint information, and associated metadata on an ongoing basis.

 Evaluation Task: